Achref-dot-afk/AI-Powered-Chatbot-Interface/Readme.md

 ## AI tools used for development
 - Github copilot : AI assistant used for coding integrated in **vscode** environment
 - Chatgpt : To improve productivity and simplify complex UI designs

+## Notes
+- Note that the models used have rate limiting so they might not comply with mush interactions
+- The application is deployed on Azure vm due to limited credits for resources (For production use : Kubernetes and CI/CD to improve deployment process and application lifecycle)